idokutela/remix-kwaito-stack/README.md

 # Remix Kwaito Stack
-A simple [Remix stack](https://remix.run/docs/en/main/pages/stacks) for apps on [fly.io].
-The stack has no opinions on how you test or monitor.
+A bare bones [Remix stack](https://remix.run/docs/en/main/pages/stacks) for apps on [fly.io] running PostgreSQL.
+The goal of Kwaito is to get you set up quickly with a solid fly app, and make it easy to understand and extend.

 To create a new app, just run
 ```